roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-04 ****** byCathartico© The two men proceeded fucking her relentlessly.
+The two men proceeded fucking her relentlessly.
 As they had already cum two times, they needed longer until they were ready to shoot their sperm deep inside her holes and Vanessa lost track again of how many times she had cum.
 It felt like one long never ending orgasm to her.
 But she still felt the fire burning in her loins, it hadn't been quenched completely yet.
 Surprising herself, she had to admit that she wanted more.

  While the guys had a rest drinking another beer, she tried stimulating them bringing their cocks back to attention.
 She lay down onto the couch and started rubbing her clit while adding more and more fingers into her cunt.